Pay the Living Wage to cleaners at the Daily Mail

 Like almost all the cleaners, I have a family, and with the wages that we earn it is almost impossible to have a dignified place to live and a dignified life.
 It is very hard because of the physical and mental strain you go through in order to fulfill your duties with your employer.

 We grouped together and asked to be paid the London Living Wage of £10.20 per hour which would allow us to have an acceptable standard of living in the capital, to have an adequate level of warmth and shelter, a healthy diet, and allow us better integration and to avoid chronic stress.

 In other words, the London Living Wage would enable us to live and work in dignity.

-Instead of agreeing to our request to be paid a living wage, or to sit down and talk to our union United Voices of the World, the Daily Mail sent in the manager of the contracting company MITIE who threatened to sack us all if we ever strike.
+Instead of agreeing to our request to be paid a living wage, or to sit down and talk to our union United Voices of the World, the manager of the Daily Mail's contracting company MITIE threatened to sack us all if we ever strike.
 That threat was in gross violation of our trade union and human rights.

 The biggest difficulty on such a low wage is having to work overtime in order to survive and we have very little time to rest.
 Being able to cover all your responsibilities that you cannot fail to meet such as rent, tax, food, transport, etc. I dream of being able to have an income that allows me to meet the basic needs of my family.
 And also, why not?
 Being able to afford at least one family holiday.